 Happy New Year to you all!
 2016 was a remarkable year for The Windsor Workshop.
-Courses were better subscribed that ever and orders for tools kept me busy to the end.
+Courses were better subscribed than ever and orders for tools kept me busy to the end.
 I was very pleased to work on three new chairs during the year and the Crown Windsor has been proving very popular at shows.
-As a result there is just 1 place left on the debut March course.
+As a result, there is just 1 place left on the debut March course.
 The other two chairs are still being developed and I hope to finalise them soon.
 The new double bow features below, mainly as a surface for milk painting – I am currently working on what I hope will be the final version!

 There is quite an Australian theme this time.
 Glen Rundell, a professional Chairmaker from Melbourne, visited in the autumn to learn about English Windsors and the resulting article in Furniture & Cabinet Making is below.
 Phil Spencer built the Wheelback Double-bow Windsor from my plans (https://thewindsorworkshop.co.uk/wheelback-double-bow/ ) and has also written an excellent article about his experiences.

 With a rather significant birthday approaching this year and continuing the Aussie theme, my wife and I are planning to visit Australia in (our) summer.
 We hope to meet lots of chair makers in and around Melbourne and Canberra, some of whom I have already met and others that I have got to know on Instagram.
 Expect further ‘news from Down Under’ later in the year!

 Finally, former students continue to be busy making great chairs and I include a few for you to see at the end.

 I have updated the course programme on my website through to the end of the year.

 Demand for the sack back seems to be dropping so I’ll be offering that less frequently, which is a shame because it’s one of my favourite chairs.
 However, it will give the space to offer some new options in due course.